 Considering the affected villages, relocation will not be necessary for any of the three sized dams.
-The commercial farmers who will definitely be directly affected have come to terms with this prospect.

-Impacts on the terrestrial ecology, aquatic ecology and heritage resources are directly related to the size of the area to be inundated.
+Impacts on the terrestrial ecology, aquatic ecology and heritage resources are directly related to the area to be inundated.
 The smaller the dam the less the impact on the environment and community.